Naohiro2g/rsp-test/README.md

 You can talk to Scratch with messages or sensor updates.

- - Scratch can receive the incoming broadcast message with "When I receive 'message'".
+ - Scratch can receive the incoming broadcast message with [When I receive (message)] hat block.
  - Put an empty message to bring you into the sensor update mode.
  - Input sensor name and value.
 You can check the value by [(sensor name) sensor value] block."